 Now no Meeting of Creditors, however, takes place at the start of the Liquidation.
 Two options exist though:

 A “notice of deemed consent” to creditors

-To Voluntary liquidate your limited company remains an efficient way to close an insolvent business.
-But, costs may dissuade company directors from the process, and as a result compounding the financial problems of the business.
+To voluntary liquidate your limited company remains an efficient way to close an insolvent business.
+However, costs may dissuade company directors from the process, and therefore compound the financial problems of the business.

-Initial cost for the process ranges from £3000 through to £5000 plus Value Added Tax in order to collate and prepare the initial paperwork.
+The initial cost for the process ranges from £3000 to £5000 plus Value Added Tax, to therefore collate and prepare the initial paperwork.